 Piccolo Tibet - Livigno

-In 1887, Antonio Cederna, the president of the Milan section of the Italian Alpine club, said: "If Livigno only had a passable road connecting it with Bormio and Poschiavo, it would be the second Davos".
-These words were prophetic, but it took nearly a century to build Munt la Schera, a tunnel connecting Livigno with Switzerland.
-From the very beginning, it was a single lane road, where traffic moves in alternate directions controlled by traffic lights which change every fifteen minutes.
-The toll can be paid only in cash and exclusively in Euros or Swiss francs.
+In 1887, Antonio Cederna, president of the Milan section of the Italian Alpine Club, said: "If Livigno had a passable road connecting them to Bormio and Poschiavo, it would become the second Davos."
+These were prophetic words, but it took almost a century to build the Munt la Schera tunnel connecting Livigno with Switzerland.
+From the very beginning, there is one-way (shuttle) traffic in it, and you can pay for the ride only in cash and only in euros or Swiss francs.

-Great offer is also prepared for those, who like to party at night.
-Kokodi disco, famous après ski events (for example in the bar Allegra) and pubs (Kuhstall, Homelywood, Mickey's, Helvetia) are waiting for them.
-Speaking of parties, we are in the city of the original Bombardino - if you haven’t yet, you should definitely try this local drink.
-It consists of 3 scoops of milk, 2 scoops of egg yolks and 1 cup of whiskey.
-Two Bombardinis and you fly away without skis.
+There is also a rich offer for those who like evening entertainment.
+Kokodi disco, famous apresska parties (for example in the Allegra bar) and pubs (Kuhstall, Homelywood, Mickey's, Helvetia) await them.
+After all, we are in the city of the original Bombardino - if you do not know, you must try this drink here.
+Its ingredients are 3 scoops of milk, 2 scoops of egg yolks, 1 scoop of whiskey.
+After drinking two Bombardini, you can fly away without skis.

-Another attraction is Livigno duty-free zone, where you can do inexpensive shopping in one of the 200 stores located on the boardwalk extending along the town.
-Having this opportunity the tourists buy perfumes, electronics and alcohol in a mass.
-Just add modern lifts, beautiful weather and sure snow combined with stunning scenery and you have an answer why this city pulls people like a magnet.
-In this one-of-a-kind place you can forget about whole world.
+Another attraction of Livigno is the duty-free zone, which allows cheap shopping in one of the 200 shops on the promenade that stretches along the town.
+Tourists take advantage of the opportunity to buy perfumes, electronics and alcohol en masse.
+This is a plus of modern lifts, beautiful weather and certain snow conditions, combined with the stunning landscape, which attracts people like a magnet.
+You can forget about the world outside of this one-of-a-kind place.